Preliminary info for the 2018 intake!

 As we have applicants with very different academic backgrounds, we ask you to list in the online application form how many teaching hours you have studied your major subject and your minor subjects.
 If your study transcript gives ECTS (European Credit Transfer and Accumulation System) credits, please mention this in the online application form.
 In this case, no listing of hours is needed.

-If you apply to more than one international Master’s degree programme or specialization in the University of Tampere in the 2017 application round, you must indicate in the online application form their order of preference.
+If you apply to more than one UTA Master’s degree programme or specialization in the University of Tampere in the 2018 application round, you must indicate in the online application form their order of preference.
 In case you would be ranked among the top applicants in more than one of the programmes you have applied for, you will be offered a study place in the programme you have placed highest.
-You can only be offered a study place in one of the University of Tampere programmes.
+You can be offered a study place in only one of the UTA Master's degree programmes.

-Please do not send original certificates, diplomas, etc. which cannot be replaced.
+Please do not send any original certificates, diplomas, etc. as they cannot be replaced.
 Application documents will not be returned.
 The copies must be officially certified (attested) copies issued by the awarding institution or legalised.
 Copies of copies will not be accepted.

 In order to be considered for admission, applicants will need to submit the following enclosures to University Admissions Finland by the application deadline: